-Out of the box, Visual Studio isn’t really designed for pure TypeScript projects, but some starter projects use Angular, which uses TypeScript, so it probably has enough to get you by for smaller projects.
+Out of the box, Visual Studio isn’t designed for pure TypeScript projects, but some starter projects use Angular, which uses TypeScript, so it has enough to get you by for smaller projects.

-While Visual Studio is not sluggish, it’s not as fast as VS Code or WebStorm.
+While Visual Studio is not extremely slow, it’s not as fast as VS Code or WebStorm.
 If you were working on a hybrid application that used .NET for the API or website and TypeScript for the client app, then Visual Studio is an acceptable compromise.

 We start to get an idea of this performance by opening our sample app.
-You’ll notice that Visual Studio is easily the slowest to open the project out of our other options.
+You’ll notice that Visual Studio is easily the slowest to open the project when compared to our other options:

 Visual Studio is also not aware of our

 packages.json file, meaning we have to install an extension that can run our npm tasks.
-We also don’t get the contextual hints for function invocation like we get in WebStorm, so it’s a little bit less precise.
+We also don’t get the contextual hints for function invocation like we get in WebStorm, so it’s less precise.

 In terms of memory usage, Visual Studio comes in somewhere in the middle, occupying almost 300MB with our sample project loaded:

-Visual Studio is best suited for projects that use TypeScript but also other technologies.
+Visual Studio is best suited for projects that use TypeScript, but it works with other technologies as well.
 For example, if you have a TypeScript project that uses a .NET Web API backend, you can stay in one editor to manage both sides of your project.
-And, with the recent update in Visual Studio 2022, you can integrate these easily.

 Visual Studio’s support for TypeScript will likely continue to improve in the future.
 However, it’s probably not the best choice if you are solely writing a TypeScript web app.

 When it comes to deciding what IDE to use for TypeScript projects, we’re not short on choices.
-In short, if you are just starting out and can’t afford a full WebStorm license, you should use VS Code.
-But, if you’re working on larger projects and can afford a license, you should definitely use WebStorm.
+If you are just starting out and can’t afford a full WebStorm license, I recommend VS Code.
+But, if you’re working on larger projects and can afford a license, I recommend you use WebStorm.